Topcon: In Australia

-TOPCON has operated since 2003 started operations from their Brisbane office, with an office in Technology Park Adelaide at Mawson Lakes, South Australia and representatives in Sydney.
+TOPCON has operated since 2003 started operations from its Brisbane office, with an office in Technology Park Adelaide at Mawson Lakes, South Australia and representatives in Sydney.

 Topcon Positioning Systems

 Topcon Positioning Systems Inc., provides positioning technology for surveyors, civil engineers, construction contractors, equipment owners and operators.

 Topcon Corporation acquired Advanced Grade Technology in 1995 and became known as Topcon Laser Systems.

 In August 2000, Topcon acquired JPS Inc., of San Jose, California, a provider of precision GPS and GPS/GLONASS products.

 With the introduction of a series of positioning products, Topcon Laser Systems grew, and consolidated the survey instruments, GPS products and construction positioning products divisions in July 2001.
 Topcon Positioning Systems was formed.

 Topcon Healthcare

-In September 1970, Topcon established Topcon Instrument Corporation of America which is currently Topcon Medical Systems, Inc., a developer and supplier of diagnostic equipment for the ophthalmic community.
+In September 1970, Topcon established Topcon Instrument Corporation of America which is currently Topcon Healthcare, Inc., (formerly Topcon Medical Systems, Inc.), is a developer and supplier of diagnostic equipment for the ophthalmic community.
 In April 2018, Topcon established a medical software division, Topcon Healthcare Solutions, Inc., a developer of eyecare software and provider of related healthcare services.

-Topcon ophthalmic (eye) machines are widely used in many health centers in Western Europe, and are often interconnected to their surrounding IT systems through the RS232 protocol.
+Topcon ophthalmic (eye) machines are widely used in many health centers in Americas, Western Europe, Australia, and are often interconnected to their surrounding IT systems through the RS232 protocol using DICOM.